IIED at the biodiversity COP in Cancun

-IIED and partners will be at the Convention on Biological Diversity conference in Cancun, Mexico, in December to highlight sustainable solutions that protect biodiversity.
+IIED and partners were at the Convention on Biological Diversity conference in Cancun, Mexico, in December to highlight sustainable solutions that protect biodiversity.

-Some 10,000 people representing governments, civil society and the private sector are expected to attend, and IIED will be involved in hosting events with partners to highlight research findings, including work on mainstreaming biodiversity, forest conservation and rural livelihood initiatives, and equity in conservation.
+Some 10,000 people representing governments, civil society and the private sector attended, and IIED was involved in hosting events with partners to highlight research findings, including work on mainstreaming biodiversity, forest conservation and rural livelihood initiatives, and equity in conservation.

 The Convention on Biological Diversity (CBD) is a global agreement to promote the conservation of biodiversity, the sustainable use of its components and the fair and equitable distribution of its benefits.
 It entered into force in 1993 and has been ratified by 196 parties.

-Hosted by the government of Mexico, COP13's central focus will be on promoting the implementation of the convention's 2011-20 strategic plan and the Aichi goals, with an emphasis on agriculture, forestry, fisheries and tourism sectors.
+Hosted by the government of Mexico, COP13's central focus was on promoting the implementation of the convention's 2011-20 strategic plan and the Aichi goals, with an emphasis on agriculture, forestry, fisheries and tourism sectors.